PeterAfN/ClipboardHelperRegEx/README.md

 ## How the program works
 ![Demo](demo/demo.gif)
-- Can monitor Windows Clipboard for changes.
+- Monitors Windows Clipboard for changes.
-- If there is a new text in the Clipboard, the program tries to match the Clipboard text with a list of predefined (Reg)ular (Ex)pressions.
+- If new text in Clipboard, it tries to match the Clipboard text with a list of predefined (Reg)ular (Ex)pressions.
 - If any of the defined RegEx can match the new text in the Clipboard, a list of predefined selectable texts is shown.
 - When line(s) of text in the list is/are selected, it's copied to the Clipboard where it can be pasted to other programs.
 - Every list has a specific Regular Expression that determines when that specific list is shown.
-- If the program can't match any RegEx with a new text in Clipboard, then nothing happens.
+- If program can't match any RegEx with a new text in Clipboard, then nothing happens.

 # Features
 ## Console Pasting
 - Paste commands to ANY other program.
 Also paste to any other Console Program such as Putty, MobaXterm, mRemoteNG with an alternative pasting method.

 ## None Intrusive
-- Show program automatically only when needed.
-Place the windows anywhere, resize it, minimize, close or resize program internally.
+- Show program automatically, only when needed.
+Place the windows anywhere, resize it, minimize it, close it or resize the program internally.

 ## Template texts
 - Store and organize template texts, easily reachable and easily selectable.

 ## Shortcut-keys
-- Show window with Shortcut-keys.
+- Show program with Shortcut-keys.
 Keys can be changed in the settings.

 ## History navigation
 - Navigate back and forward in History to find old copied texts.